Please read this manual carefully before attempting installation

 5. Discard old filters.

-7. Follow sanitizing steps in “Sanitizing the System” section
+7. Follow sanitizing steps in the “Sanitizing the System” section.

-9. Remove and replace GAC Post filter.
-Remove fittings from old post filter, re-apply Teflon tape and install fittings in new post filter.
+9. Remove and replace the GAC post filter.
+Remove fittings from old post filter, re-apply Teflon tape, and install fittings in new post filter.

 10. Turn on feed pressure.